CarletonComputerScienceSociety/ccss-docs/docs/contact-us.md

 ## Committees and Officers

-Please see the committee or Officer's specific page to find contact their relevant contact information.
+Please see the Committee's or Officer's specific page to find contact their relevant contact information.

 ## Old school